 Cool guitar techniques

 Is something missing in your guitar play?
 Something that belongs to the guitarists you listen to?
 The reason may be that they use some techniques you don’t.
 This article will show you some cool guitar techniques that you maybe not heard of before and which could make your guitar playing sound more exhilarating.

 This is a very common technique that can add some extra movement into the music.
 It’s also a technique that is easy to use in most situations.

-There are different ways to slide, but here we will focus on the technique there you slide into a chord or note.
+There are different ways to slide, but here we focus on the technique there you slide into a chord or note.
 The most typical way this is practiced is then you slide one semi step into a chord.

 The tab above shows an example of how you can slide into a chord.
 All you need to do is strum the chord and then directly move it by sliding (not lifting the fingers from the strings) to the next fret.
 You can for example find this in songs by Ramones.

 The slide can be used repeatedly as a riff or just to add some movement then changing to another chord.
 It's up to you to experiment with it!

 This technique is really cool and can be used when you are playing with a pick (plectrum) and preferable on an electric guitar with some amount of gain from your amp.
-Some distortion effect will make it even better.
+In combination with distortion effect it makes it even better.

 The way to do it's to tilt your pick and then scrape it over the lowest strings (see picture).
 Some centimeters slide will do it.
 It can be very cool as intro of a song or just as part of a riff.
 Listen for example to Social Distortion songs for examples.